bsc-pm/nanos6/README.md

 The scheduling infrastructure provides the following configuration variables to modify the behavior of the task scheduler.

 * `scheduler.policy`: Specifies whether ready tasks are added to the ready queue using a FIFO (`fifo`) or a LIFO (`lifo`) policy.
 The **fifo** is the default.
-* `scheduler.enable_immediate_successor`: Boolean indicating whether the immediate successor policy is enabled.
+* `scheduler.immediate_successor`: Boolean indicating whether the immediate successor policy is enabled.
 If enabled, once a CPU finishes a task, the same CPU starts executing its successor task (computed through the data dependencies) such that it can reuse the data on the cache. **Enabled** by default.
-* `scheduler.enable_priority`: Boolean indicating whether the scheduler should consider task priorities. **Enabled** by default.
+* `scheduler.priority`: Boolean indicating whether the scheduler should consider task priorities. **Enabled** by default.

 ### Task worksharings options